brianshumate/nerdherder/README.md

 ## Prerequisites

-This fancy software uses some ES6 features so you should have Node.js version 4 or higher, otherwise it will not function properly.
+This software uses some ES6 features so you should have Node.js version 4 or higher, otherwise it will not function properly.
 It could be more backwards compatible, but we're not going backwards in time  ¯\_(ツ)_/¯.

 ## Installation